-Sweet Potato Fritters Recipe
+Sweet Potato Fritters with Cheddar and Green Onions

 Ingredients

-- 2 medium sweet potatoes, about 1 lb
+- 2 medium sweet potatoes

 - 1 cup grated aged cheddar cheese

-- ¼ cup chopped green onion, plus a few extra for garnish
+- ¼ cup chopped green onion (plus a few extra for garnish)

 - 2 large eggs